lBlackMambal/SPT-Mods-AllTheLoot/README.txt

 Since I was struggling hard to implement a "per-item-price-spawn-logic" (e.g. inverse of the price for each item) I used a value range condition.
 The conditions are currently as following:
-0 - 2000        -> 25000	// specifically to avoid super low value items (but mainly ammo rounds) spawning all over 2000 - 20000    -> 50000
+0 - 2000        -> 25000	// to avoid super low value items (but mainly ammo rounds) spawning all over
+2000 - 20000    -> 50000
 20000 - 30000   -> 40000
 30000 - 50000   -> 30000